Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 What happens

-Service changes or closures, when handled poorly, can devastate beneficiaries and frontline teams, eroding trust and causing undue stress.
+Service changes or closures, can cause significant distress to beneficiaries and frontline teams.

 What to do instead

-Approach transitions as critical design work, not merely an administrative task.
-Involve the people who use and deliver the service in mapping out who’s affected, exploring options for onward support, crafting transparent communication plans, and mitigating risks.
-This humane approach preserves dignity and trust.
+Approach transitions as part of critical service design work.
+Involve the people who use and deliver the service in mapping out who’s affected, exploring options for onward support, providing transparent communication plans, and developing risk mitigation plans.
+Person-centered approaches preserves dignity and trust.

 4. Maximise impact: shift from outputs to comparative outcomes for charity programmes